Cardiometabolic health: evaluating the cost-effectiveness of a diagnostic device

 We aligned the client’s global executive team and the local market access colleagues behind a submission that ultimately convinced three healthcare payers of the drug’s value (National Institute of Clinical Excellence, Scottish Medicines Consortium and the Irish National Centre for Pharmacoeconomics).
 As a result, the treatment was made available within the client’s desired pricing strategy – making the drug the first alternative to hormone therapy to become available in the last 10 years to women with breast cancer.
 Since regulatory agencies did not raise any concerns and no protracted negotiations over pricing were necessary, several thousand patients were able to benefit immediately from the treatment, substantially boosting the client’s market share.

-Respiratory: gaining reimbursement for a drug targeting a respiratory condition
+Rare diseases: gaining reimbursement for a drug targeting a rare disease

-We leveraged our expert knowledge in the disease area and close relationship with the client to develop the submission strategy in partnership.
+We collaborated with the client through multiple phases of health economic modelling, achieving a level of trust and efficiency that supported a partnership lasting several years.
+We leveraged our expert knowledge in the disease area and close relationship with the client to develop a global submission strategy.